 Breast Cancer Awareness Month may be coming to a close, but our watch should never stop.
-This year, Treetopia is showing our support with two pink artificial wreaths decorated by our brand ambassadors, Kara Whitten of A Kailo Chic Life and Jennifer Perkins.

 Here are some tips we picked up from Jen and Kara on how to create your own symbol of supporting Pink Power.

 Use words to convey your message.
 Cardstock and glitter stickers are an eye-catching way to create lettering.
 Just make sure they stand out against a pink backdrop.
 This can be done with surprising shifts in shade, like Kara’s “Check Yo Self,” or contrasting patterns, as in Jen’s “FIGHT.”

 Using pink in your color scheme is a good idea, but it doesn’t have to cover your entire design.
 Work with contrasting colors, like black or even green.
 You have the whole color spectrum at your disposal, so don’t be afraid to experiment.